koreader/koreader/README.md

 ./kodev test front
 ```

+NOTE: Extra dependencies for tests: busted and ansicolors from luarocks

 To run Lua static analysis:
 ```
 make static-check
 ```

+NOTE: Extra dependencies for tests: luacheck from luarocks

 You may need to checkout the [travis config file][travis-conf] to setup up
 a proper testing environment.
 Briefly, you need to install `luarocks` and